Playfair encrypts pairs of letters, using a 5x5 grid.

 standardAlphabet = abcdefghijklmnopqrstuvwxyz

-As mentioned, think of the keyed cipherAlphabet
+As mentioned, think of the keyed cipherAlphabet as a 5x5 grid:

 p r i v a